somof/CarND-Traffic-Sign-Classifier-Project-work/writeup_jp.md

 ##4.2 training parameters

-The training Hyperparameters are same as "middle model".
+The training Hyperparameters are same to "middle model".
 They are also defined for slow training to prevent overfitting.

 | Title         		|     Description	        					|